ben5459/HybridManufacturingPlatform/README.md

 What it isn't:
-	Lighter than the stock Voron toolhead
+	-Lighter than the stock Voron toolhead
-	Cheaper than the stock Voron toolhead
+	-Cheaper than the stock Voron toolhead
-	Designed to mill anything that you cant extrude out of the attached hotends
+	-Designed to mill anything that you cant extrude out of the attached hotends

 Design Requirements:
-	Repeatable: <50micron
+	-Repeatable: <50micron
-	Reliable:
+	-Reliable:
-	Safe:
+	-Safe:

 Use Cases:
-	Multi-Color
+	-Multi-Color
-	Multi-Material
+	-Multi-Material
-	Speed Optimization
+	-Speed Optimization
-	Hybrid Process
+	-Hybrid Process
-		Additive + Subtractive
+		-Additive + Subtractive

 System Layout: